A potted history of Invercargill Brewery

-What began as a hobby for father and son team Gerry and Steve Nally grew to become the all-consuming business that is Invercargill Brewery.
+What began as a hobby for Steve Nally turned into an all-consuming business that is Invercargill Brewery.

 When Steve graduated from Canterbury University with a handy degree in chemistry, his OE took him to Europe where he ended up playing rugby for Epernay in France – on Moet’s home turf.